uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/from-construction-site-to-classroom.md

             <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>Teaching has always been something I have wanted to do.
-My uncle came out of early retirement and became a history teacher – this reassured me that I could make the transition to the profession at any age.<span class="icon-quote quote-close"></span></h1>
+                    <strong class="quote-block__content">Teaching has always been something I have wanted to do.
+My uncle came out of early retirement and became a history teacher – this reassured me that I could make the transition to the profession at any age.<span class="icon-quote quote-close"></span></strong>
                 </div>
                <p>
                   The financial support definitely helped because it meant that I didn’t have to make any significant cutbacks.
 The bursary covered most of my costs.